Employer Sponsored Visa Costs Are Going Up: What the July 2026 CSIT/SSIT Increase Means for You

 10 min read

-What's Changing on 1 July 2026?
+What Is Changing on 1 July 2026?

-Australia's employer-sponsored visa salary thresholds are indexed annually to Average Weekly Ordinary Time Earnings (AWOTE) data published by the Australian Bureau of Statistics.
+Australia's employer-sponsored visa salary thresholds are indexed annually using Average Weekly Ordinary Time Earnings (AWOTE) data published by the Australian Bureau of Statistics.
 The November 2025 AWOTE figures have now triggered the following increases for the 2026-27 financial year:

-Threshold2025-26 (Current)2026-27 (From 1 July 2026)Increase
+ThresholdCurrent (2025-26)New (From 1 July 2026)Increase

 CSIT (Core Skills)$76,515$79,499+$2,984 (~3.9%)